 Soccer-Paraguayan club president gets lifetime ban for match manipulation

-FIFA said the decision was related to "a series of matches that took place between 2018 and 2019" although it did not say which matches were involved or which competitions they were played in.
+FIFA said the decision was related to "a series of matches that took place between 2018 and 2019."
+It did not say which matches were involved or which competitions they were played in but said it would give further details at a later date.

 Trovato was also fined 100,000 Swiss francs ($107,921), FIFA said.
 Olimpia have won the South American Copa Libertadores three times and the Paraguayan championship on a record 44 occasions.